JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 While the Village was filled old school pre-World War II NYC brick buildings, my sister’s husband’s brother lived in something that looked like a drab soulless condo building on Cornelia Street.
 On a street with beautiful old New York City buildings, this guy lived in quite possibly the ugliest building on the block.

-We went inside, rode up the elevator and we in his place.
-Inside, his apartment seemed cool.
-It was filled with sun, plants and wood furniture.
-It kinda looked like the cover to Carole King’s “Tapestry” in its own way.
+We went inside, rode up the crappy elevator and before you knoew it, we were in his place.
+To be fair about it all, the inside of his apartment seemed cool and homey compared to the outside of the building.
+It was filled with sun, plants and nice-looking wood furniture.
+In its own wait, it kind of looked like the cover to Carole King’s “Tapestry” but without Carole King or a cat anywhere.

 I walked inside and sat on a couch.
 Not much for a kid to do in this place.
 They gave me a glass of water and I basically sat around and stared for a bit.